JuliaMolSim/Molly.jl/README.md

 Molecular dynamics (MD) is a computational technique used to explore these phenomena, from noble gases to biological macromolecules.
 Molly.jl is a pure Julia package for MD, and for the simulation of physical systems more broadly.

-The package is described in [a talk](https://youtu.be/trapn-yIv8g?t=1889) at the [JuliaMolSim](https://juliamolsim.github.io) minisymposium at JuliaCon 2022, and also in [a more recent talk](https://www.youtube.com/live/NB7xUHQNox8?feature=share&t=9018) at Enzyme Conference 2023.
+The package is described in [a talk](https://www.youtube.com/live/NB7xUHQNox8?feature=share&t=9018) at Enzyme Conference 2023 and [an earlier talk](https://youtu.be/trapn-yIv8g?t=1889) at the [JuliaMolSim](https://juliamolsim.github.io) minisymposium at JuliaCon 2022.
+[Slides](https://docs.google.com/presentation/d/1SjzRi7jFbgFwP9kupwdtkxmr2x0OWjzzXwnoenCcCQg/edit?usp=sharing) are also available for a tutorial in September 2023.

 Implemented features include:
 - Non-bonded interactions - Lennard-Jones Van der Waals/repulsion force, electrostatic Coulomb potential and reaction field, gravitational potential, soft sphere potential, Mie potential, Buckingham potential, soft core variants.
 - Bonded interactions - harmonic and Morse bonds, bond angles, torsion angles, harmonic position restraints, FENE bonds.